27 min read

 A fall risk is any task that has the potential to result in workers injuring themselves by falling from a height.

-Important: Under the Work Health and Safety Act (WHS Act), there is no minimum height for there to be a fall risk.
+Important: Under the Work Health and Safety (WHS) Act, there is no minimum height for there to be a fall risk.
 The minimum height is 2 metres under Victorian legislation.

 Caution: Fall risks have the potential to cause significant injury and even death.
-According to Safe Work Australia’s Key Work Health and Safety Statistics Australia 2024, falls from height was the second-highest contributor to worker fatalities in Australia in 2023, with a concerning increase by 71% since 2022, from 17 to 29 fatalities.
+According to Safe Work Australia’s Key Work Health and Safety Statistics Australia 2025, falls from a height were the second leading cause of fatal injury in 2024 (13%).

-Important: Working at heights can be dangerous to the worker performing work at height and anyone who is below them, as they are exposed to a risk of the worker or the worker’s equipment falling on them.
+Important: Working at heights can be dangerous to the worker performing the work and anyone who is below them, as they are exposed to a risk of the worker or the worker’s equipment falling on them.

 Previous